Quasi-Euclidean tilings over 2-dimensional Artin groups and their applications: Singular lines, singular rays and atomic sectors

 \begin{definition} Let $L$ be a diamond line containing the identity element of $A_\Gamma$.
 A \emph{diamond-plain flat} is a subcomplex of $\Xa_\Gamma$ of the form $g\cup_{i=-\infty}^{\infty} a^i L$ or $g\cup_{i=-\infty}^{\infty} b^i L$, where $a$ and $b$ are the labels of edges in $L$, $a^i L$ means the left translation of $L$ under the group element $a^i$ and $g$ is an element in $A_\Gamma$.
 Note that each diamond-plain flat can be naturally realized as the image of a locally injective cellular map $f\colon U\to \Xa_\Gamma$ where $U$ is a union of subcomplexes isomorphic to diamond lines; see Figure~\ref{f:flat_diamond-plain}. \end{definition}

 \begin{lemma} The map $f$ above is an embedding. \end{lemma}

 \begin{proof} Since the image of $f$ is contained in a block, it suffices to consider the case when $\Gamma$ is an edge.
 One can deduce the injectivity of $f$ from the solution of the word problem for spherical Artin groups \cite{brieskorn1972artin,deligne}.
-Here we provide a geometric proof depending on a complex constructed by D. Wise.
+Here we provide a geometric proof depending on a complex constructed by Jon McCammond \cite{McCammond2010}.
 The construction of such complex was presented in the proof of \cite[Theorem 5.1]{huang2015cocompactly}.

 Suppose the edge of $\Gamma$ is labeled by $n$.
 Let $K_n$ be the cube complex described in the Figure~\ref{f:cube} below.